TutorialsLast Updated Aug 26, 20248 min read

 Cloning and running the sample application

-To begin, you will need to clone the demo application that will be tested for XSS attacks.
+To begin, clone the demo application that we will test for XSS vulnerabilities.
 Run the following command to get the code on your system:

 Once the app is cloned, go into the root of the project (cd prevent-xss-attacks) and install dependencies by running: